sjmudd/mysql-rpm-builder/README.md

 ## Directory Layout

+- `build`             intended to build a single rpm, used from within docker
+- `build_one`         intended to build a single rpm, used from outside docker
+- `build_all`         intended to build all rpms, used from outside docker.
+Takes no parameters.
 - `build.conf`        configuration file for `build` indicating which scripts should be used for preparing the OS or building MySQL.
 - `built/`            directory containing built rpms.